 // ...snip...

-’Listing 12-10: Exiting with an error code if creating a new Config fails
+Listing 12-10: Exiting with an error code if creating a new Config fails

 In this listing, we’re using a method we haven’t covered before: unwrap_or_else, which is defined on Result<T, E> by the standard library.
 Using unwrap_or_else allows us to define some custom, non-panic! error handling.
 If the Result is an Ok value, this method’s behavior is similar to unwrap: it returns the inner value Ok is wrapping.
 However, if the value is an Err value, this method calls the code in the closure, which is an anonymous function we define and pass as an argument to unwrap_or_else.
 We’ll be covering closures in more detail in Chapter 13.
 What you need to know for now is that unwrap_or_else will pass the inner value of the Err, which in this case is the static string not enough arguments that we added in Listing 12-9, to our closure in the argument err that appears between the vertical pipes.
 The code in the closure can then use the err value when it runs.

 We’ve added a new use line to import process from the standard library.
-The code in the closure that will get run in the error case is only two lines: we print out the err value, then call std::process::exit (we’ve added a new use line at the top to import process from the standard library). process::exit will stop the program immediately and return the number that was passed as the exit status code.
-This ’ is similar to the panic!-based handling we used in Listing 12- 8, with the exception that we no longer get all the extra output.
+The code in the closure that will get run in the error case is only two lines: we print out the err value, then call process::exit.
+The process::exit function will stop the program immediately and return the number that was passed as the exit status code.
+This is similar to the panic!-based handling we used in Listing 12- 8, with the exception that we no longer get all the extra output.
 Let’s try it:

 $ cargo run

-Compiling greprs v0.1.0 (file:///projects/greprs)
+Compiling minigrep v0.1.0 (file:///projects/minigrep)

-Finished debug [unoptimized + debuginfo] target(s) in 0.48 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.48 secs

-Running `target/debug/greprs`
+Running `target/debug/minigrep`

 Problem parsing arguments: not enough arguments